JonnyPS/web-dev-environment/README.md

 ### Folder Structure
 The *app* folder is used for development purposes only.<br>
-When ready for publication use only the contents of the *dist* folder.
+The *dist* folder is used for publication only.

 ### Gulp Watch